August, the peak summer month, ushers in the highest temperatures of the year in

 Sunshine

-With an average of 6.7h of sunshine, August has the most sunshine of the year in Okayama, Japan.
+August has the most sunshine of the year in Okayama, with an average of 6.7h of sunshine.

 UV index

-The average daily maximum UV index in August in Okayama, Japan, is 10.
-A UV Index reading of 8 to 10 represents a very high health hazard from unprotected exposure to Sun's UV rays for ordinary individuals.
+The average daily maximum UV index in August is 10.
+A UV Index estimate of 8 to 10 represents a very high health vulnerability from unprotected exposure to Sun's UV rays for the ordinary person.

-Note: A maximum high daily UV index of 10 during August translates into the following directions:
+Note: In August, an average UV index of 10 transforms into the following instructions: